cslarsen/csl.name/_posts/2006-10-20-lua-and-cpp.markdown

       return 0;
     }

+Notice that I'm being explicit about which version of Lua I'm using in the code.
+If you trust the Lua developers care about compatibility, you can just `#include <lua.hpp>` etc. directly.

-The program doesn't really do anything.
-Its purpose is to make sure that you can compile, link and run a simple program without errors.
-When you can do that, we can proceed with the real example.
+The purpose of the program is just to make sure that we can compile, link and run it without errors.

-To compile it, you must find out where on your system the `lua5.2` directory is located.
-It's typically in `/usr/local/include`.
-It must contain the include files `lua.hpp`, `lua.h`, `lualib.h` and `lauxlib.h`.
-Pass this location with the `-I` flag to gcc or llvm.

-You must also find out which directory `liblua.so` is located (for OS X, it's called `liblua.dylib`).
-This will typically be in `/usr/local/lib`, and you must pass this location with the `-L` flag.

-Given the above example locations, you can compile the first program with
+You need to let the compiler know where it can find the include files and the Lua shared library.
+The include files are usually located in `/usr/local/include`, and the library files in `/usr/local/lib`.
+But you may have to search your system directories.
+To compile the above program, you pass those directories with `-I` and `-L`:

     $ g++ -W -Wall -g -o first first.cpp \
         -I/usr/local/include -L/usr/local/lib -llua

-You can also swap out `g++` with `llvm-g++` if you're using that.
+You may swap out `g++` with `llvm-g++` or just `c++`, depending on your compiler.
 If you're using a C compiler, compile with `gcc` and `llvm-gcc` — but remember to rename the file to `first.c`.

 Now try to run the program.
 If it doesn't crash, then everything works as it
 should: